carlos-peterCEO/IS384-scrum-task-app-CSN-03/scrum-overview.md

 - **Daily Scrum:**
-  A short daily meeting where team members discuss what was done, what will be done next, and any blockers affecting progress.
+  A short daily meeting where team members discuss what was done, what will be done next, and any blockers affecting progress.for example Developer 6
+“Yesterday I finished the login screen.
+Today I will start implementing password validation.
+I’m blocked because I’m waiting for the API details

 - **Sprint Review:**
   At the end of the sprint, the team demonstrates the completed features to stakeholders and gathers feedback.